Pantoflarz/netspeakapi-php/README.md

 $test = new netspeakapi();
 ```

 As aforementioned, the class can handle all of the API's offered by net-speak.pl.
-HOWEVER, net-speak.pl's API uses two different API keys.
+HOWEVER, net-speak.pl's API uses two different API keys.<br/>

-1 key is for the SHOP and Customer Account API (a key is available from http://www.net-speak.pl/loged/panel/clientarea/set.php?cmd=api after you login)
+1 key is for the SHOP and Customer Account API (a key is available from http://www.net-speak.pl/loged/panel/clientarea/set.php?cmd=api after you login)<br/>
-The other key is for interacting with TeamSpeak servers sold by slots (a key is available from http://www.net-speak.pl/loged/panel/clientarea/set.php?cmd=api_ts3 once you are logged in and have purchased a slotted server)
+The other key is for interacting with TeamSpeak servers sold by slots (a key is available from http://www.net-speak.pl/loged/panel/clientarea/set.php?cmd=api_ts3 once you are logged in and have purchased a slotted server)<br/>

 To be able to use the Shop and Customer API's you will need to provide the instance of the class with the appriopriate key, using: